ogprime/cryptoallegro/README.md

 3. Added slider functionality
     3a.
 Slider Range is used to mark CA defaults.
 Start of range is CA default value.
 4. Slider CSS created/modified
+5. Mobile view clean up - still work to do